iq-motion-control/iq-module-communication-doc/docs/manual/manual_velocity_control_mechanisms.rst

 velocity and position controllers support three methods of setting velocity targets: Control Velocity, Control Voltage, and Control PWM.
 All modules also support control via standard :ref:`Analog Hobby Protocols <manual_hobby>`, with options to map inputs to Control Velocity, Control Voltage, and Control PWM.
 The inputs are mapped by either the
 :ref:`ESC Propeller Input Parser <esc_propeller_input_parser>` or :ref:`Servo Input Parser <servo_input_parser>`.
 Vertiq's speed modules
 larger than our 23XX family can also be driven with :ref:`DroneCAN <manual_dronecan>`.

+Throughout this document, we will build up to, and explain our two full controllers in regards to velocity and voltage control.
+These controllers are the :ref:`Propeller Motor Controller <propeller_motor_control>` (left) and :ref:`Multi Turn Angle Controller <multi_turn_control_label>` (right).

+.. list-table:: Full Propeller Motor Controller Left and Full Multi Turn Angle Controller Right
+    :class: borderless

+    * - .. figure:: ../_static/manual_images/velo_voltage_control/full_propeller_control_system.png
+      - .. figure:: ../_static/manual_images/velo_voltage_control/full_multi_turn_system.png

 =========================================
 Velocity and Voltage Control Mechanisms